Carl Orff: Relationship to pre-Carmina Burana works

-Orff often said that, following a dress rehearsal for Carmina Burana, he told his publisher the following: "Everything that I have written up until now and that you unfortunately have printed you now can pulp.
+Orff often said that, following a dress rehearsal for Carmina Burana, he told his publisher the following: "Everything that I have written up until now and that you, unfortunately, have printed you now can pulp.
 With Carmina Burana begins my collected works."
 Michael H. Kater has called this statement into question, citing a lack of documentary evidence and the continuation of performances of Orff's previous works after the premiere of Carmina Burana, although in fact most of these performances used revised versions.
 Orff eventually qualified his oft-repeated statement: "So I had said this thoughtlessly, con leggerezza [i.e. "lightly"]: a remark that, as I well knew, was true and also not true.
 I only wanted to accentuate with it the meaning that the Carmina Burana held in my creations up to that point, as was clear to me myself."
-When asked about this "famous quotation" (berühmtes Zitat) in 1975, Orff replied: "For the first time I had done exactly what I wanted, and I also knew that I had treated it right.
+When asked about the quotation in 1975, Orff replied: "For the first time I had done exactly what I wanted, and I also knew that I had treated it right.
 Really there is nothing more to say."
 Orff went on to revise many of his earlier works, and later in his career he reissued some of his pre-Carmina Burana compositions with minimal revisions.
 One of his final publications was a volume of songs he had composed between 1911 and 1920.